rtdevx/rtdevx.github.io/content/training/AWS/2025-aws-cloud-practitioner/15-aws-global-infrastructure/index.md

 ---
-title: 15 - AWS Global Infrastructure
+title: AWS Global Infrastructure
 date: 2025-08-15
 description: AWS Global Infrastructure
 summary: A Global Application is an application deployed in multiple geographies.
 On AWS this could be Regions and / or Edge Locations....
 draft: false
 tags:
   - AWS
-  - Training
+  - CLF-C02
-categories: AWS Cloud Practitioner
+categories: Training Courses
 ---
 A Global Application is an application deployed in multiple geographies.
 On AWS this could be Regions and / or Edge Locations.